 COMMUNICATION while on the trip:

-Walkie Talkies used by guides and assistants
+Walkie Talkies may be used by guides

 At least one month prior to departure, you’ll receive an invitation to attend a pre-trip meeting in Salt Lake City.
 It’s designed for those who would like to visit with us in person and ask any final questions.
 We realize many are unable to attend such a meeting so all details are sent via email to all guests.
 Please feel free to ask any questions anytime via text, email or phone.